OPEN-SOURCE PROTOCOL · IETF DRAFT-PRAKASH-AIP

-A scan of ~2,000 MCP servers found zero authentication.
-MCP recently added OAuth 2.1, but it only covers single-hop auth.
-When an orchestrator delegates to a specialist that calls a tool, the delegation chain disappears.
-Nobody knows who authorized what.
+A scan of approximately 2,000 MCP servers found zero authentication.
+MCP recently added OAuth 2.1, but it covers only single-hop auth: when an orchestrator delegates to a specialist that calls a tool, the delegation chain disappears.

-A2A is worse: agent identities are self-declared strings with no cryptographic attestation.
+A2A is worse.
+Agent identities are self-declared strings in aip_identity fields with no cryptographic attestation.
 Any agent can claim to be any other agent.

 pip install aip-agents[crewai]